History of Argentina (1916–1930): The Alvear administration (1922–1928)

-On the other hand, of the political spectrum, the Italian anarchist Severino Di Giovanni headed a propaganda of the deed campaign in support of Sacco and Vanzetti, as well as directing bombings against Fascist Italy's interests in Argentina.
+On the other end of the political spectrum, the Italian anarchist Severino Di Giovanni headed a propaganda of the deed campaign in support of Sacco and Vanzetti, as well as directing bombings against Fascist Italy's interests in Argentina.
 He was executed in 1931, after having perpetrated the most important bombing in Argentina, against the Italian consulate in May 1928.